RF Radiation Overexposure: A Fact Sheet for the Public

 It’s time for the wireless industry to do the right thing and adopt the NA&TSC safety protocol.
-The health and wellbeing of the American worker and their families depends on the adoption of NA&TSC’s safety solution.

 1. The FCC adopted the RF standards established by the IEEE/ANSI after protracted review, research, debate and public comment.
 See, “Welcome to IEEE Standards development online”; http://standards.ieee.org/resources/development/index.html.↩

 2. COMAR Reports, “COMAR Technical Information Statement: the IEEE exposure limits for radiofrequency and microwave energy,” IEEE Engineering in Medicine and Biology Magazine, March/April 2005, at page 114.↩